TJHeaton/PP-paper-examples/README.md

 ## Specific Analyses

-The specific analyses one might wish to run are:
+The specific analyses one might wish to run are describd below.
+All scripts can be run independently of one another:

 ### Analysis of Late-pleistocene Megafauna (Dale Guthrie, 2006)
 This code can be run by sourcing: